Bylaws of the Rhode Island Teen Book Award Committee

 b.
 The Vice Chair shall be responsible for assisting the Chair in overseeing meetings and running the committee on an as needed basis.

 c.
 The Secretary shall be responsible for keeping any needed records of the organization's actions, such as any needed minutes at meetings, and distributing copies of minutes and agendas to each member.
+The secretary will also organize and update the list spreadsheet.

 d.
 The Treasurer shall make a report at the September planning meeting and the April business meeting.
 Treasurer shall assist in the preparation of the budget, help develop fundraising plans, and make financial information available to members and the public.
 All expenditures authorized by the treasurer shall be approved by at least one other officer of the organization.